Kansas evolution hearings: Background

 The hearings were one of a number of Discovery Institute intelligent design campaigns that sought to establish new science education standards consistent with conservative Christian beliefs, both in the state and nationwide, and reverse what they saw as a domination in science education by actual science, specifically the scientific theory of evolution, which they viewed as atheistic, in direct conflict to their religious beliefs.

-Kansas Board of Education elections in 2004 gave religious conservatives a 6-4 majority.
+Kansas Board of Education elections in 2004 gave religious conservatives a 6–4 majority.
 In 2005, prompted by the Kansas Intelligent Design Network and the Discovery Institute, the board sought new high school science standards.
-The revisions did not entirely eliminate evolution from instruction, but presented it as a theory greatly challenged and disputed, in line with the Discovery Institute's Teach the Controversy campaign.
-The new standards presented intelligent design as an alternative to evolution through the Institute's Critical Analysis of Evolution.
+The revisions did not eliminate evolution from instruction, but presented it as a theory greatly challenged and disputed, in line with the Discovery Institute's Teach the Controversy campaign.
+The new standards presented intelligent design as an alternative to evolution through the institute's Critical Analysis of Evolution.
 Board member Connie Morris sent a taxpayer-funded newsletter to constituents calling evolution an "age-old fairy tale" that was defended with "anti-God contempt and arrogance."
-Describing herself as a Christian who believes in a literal interpretation of Genesis, Morris wrote that evolution was "biologically, genetically, mathematically, chemically, metaphysically and etc. wildly and utterly impossible."
+Describing herself as a Christian who believes in a literal interpretation of Genesis, Morris wrote that evolution was "biologically, genetically, mathematically, chemically, metaphysically etc. wildly and utterly impossible."

 The Intelligent Design Network originally proposed over 20 pages of revisions to the science standards.
 Their proposals were rejected by the science standards committee (made up of Kansas scientists and educators) appointed by the Board of Education, and were also rejected by 12 independent scientists who reviewed the proposed revisions.

 Each side was invited to provide witnesses to testify before the board for intelligent design or evolution, with the taxpayers of Kansas covering the travel expenses.
 The scientific community refused to participate en masse.
 The pro-intelligent design group, the Intelligent Design Network, invited 22 witnesses.
 Among these were a number of non-scientists, and a number of scientists with no professional experience in biology.